jerdog/auth0-blog/_posts/2018-09-05-a-scout-approach-to-software-development.markdown

 - This function doesn’t have enough tests.
 Can I add some tests?

 These small improvements will help my teammates and myself later.
 The code is not going to end up perfect, but it will get better than it was before.
 By following this practice, the code grows in a better direction with every action that you take on it.

+{% include tweet_quote.html quote_text="Small but powerful actions for teams that improve a codebase gradually: Vague naming?
+Make it explicit.
+Confusing code?
+Make it clearer.
+No documentation?
+Add steps to the README.
+Missing tests?
+Write one." %}

 [_Uncle Bob Martin_](https://twitter.com/unclebobmartin) wrote something important about this principle and how it applies to software development: